 - Napping longer than 20 min after 2 PM

-How to Wake up at 5am Naturally – Why Consistency beats Length
+How to Wake Up at 5am Naturally – Why Consistency Beats Length

+You’ve probably heard the magic number: “You must get 8 hours or you’ll die early.”
 The truth?
 For shifting to an early wake-up, when you sleep matters far more than how many hours you log.
+Read on how to sleep well.

 Here’s the science and real-world proof: